Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 Read more about [YOLO in the offical site](https://docs.ultralytics.com/).

 To train our YOLO model we simply found a dataset that looked promising to us on [RobotFlow](https://universe.roboflow.com/), that worked well when we tested it online.
 We found a dataset with 4725 annotated images of tennis balls.
-The important part for this is that high precision, and the images were not only in a tennis court (which would probably not be so good for detecting a tennis ball in a general environment)./
+The important part for this is that high precision, and the images were not only in a tennis court (which would probably not be so good for detecting a tennis ball in a general environment).
 [Our Dataset](https://universe.roboflow.com/alexa-wpmns/tennis-ball-obj-det/dataset/8)

 Training the model itself is very simple and can be done using a CLI.
 Note that we are not using YOLO in python, so we are going to feed the weights of the model to the OpenCV DNN (C++ does not have a YOLO model).
+This is done by converting the trained model to ONNX format.
 [How to train a YOLO model](https://docs.ultralytics.com/modes/train/#usage-examples).
 [Read more about OpenCV DNN](https://docs.opencv.org/4.x/d2/d58/tutorial_table_of_content_dnn.html)